 So, to continue the analogy started on their pages: if a MIDI file is just sheet music, a WAV file is an entire orchestra, an MP3 is half an orchestra.
 You know all the pianos and clarinets and timpanis and stuff that aren't being used by this song?
 MP3 leaves 'em behind.

-Thanks to its psychoacoustic model, MP3-encoding can strip a lot of information from the audio, and yet it still sounds pretty much the same as the original source.
-As a result, a medium-quality song encoded in MP3 format takes up very little space—usually 4 MB note , much less than the 30-60 MB they usually take on a CD.
+Thanks to its psychoacoustic model, MP3-encoding can strip a lot of this information from the audio, and yet it still sounds pretty much the same as the original source to most people.
+As a result, a medium-quality song encoded into MP3 takes up very little space — usually 4 MB note , much less than the 30-60 MB they usually take on a CD.
 Back in 1995, when hard disk capacity and internet bandwidth were at a very great premium (modems rarely went beyond 28 kbps, and a CD could hold two medium hard drives), an audio format that could turn a massive file into a very small file was obviously the best choice to save your songs.
 Another very important reason is that MP3 decoders are very efficient: they use very little CPU time and very little memory, and can run on very small hardware, e.g. a computer from 1994, a portable MP3 player, a mobile phone, or a gaming console.
-Of course, the intertubes and the earliest file sharing networks (Napster, Audiogalaxy, Kazaa,) and the marketing of the iPod as a fashionable device played a very big part on MP3's popularity.
+Of course, the intertubes and the earliest file sharing networks (Napster, Audiogalaxy, Kazaa), and the marketing of the iPod as a fashionable device played a very big part in MP3's popularity.

-There are many other compression formats out there, some of them born out of legal conflicts between patents and free/open-source software, some of them actually better, some of them lossless (where no information is lost, quality is nigh-perfect, but the files are large, albeit not as large as raw audio).
-As of the 2010's, MP3 still is the most popular audio format in the world.
+There are many other compression formats out there, some of them born out of legal conflicts between patents and free/open-source software, some of them are actually better, some of them lossless (where no information is lost, quality is nigh-perfect, but the files are large, albeit not as large as raw audio).
+As of the 2010's, MP3 is still the most popular audio format in the world.
 However, FLAC, a Lossless audio format, has been trending upwards among consumers because the speakers in headphones are able to make use of the benefits of FLAC playback, making it the choice for audiophiles.